 I don’t game much anymore (not really at all), as programming the automation to save me time is taking up all my “free” time, and also because most of my familial gaming group has grown up and gone off to college or the world.

 The Ikosa Framework is the gaming system (engine?) at the core of my endeavors.
 While it may be one big final usable system, there is still a hierarchy of dependencies and concerns that are encoded in the assemblies (code projects); developed over time and in layers of concerns.

-The first concern is packaging (or serialization) by which game world, game state, display assets, and user information are stored.
+The first concern is packaging (or persistence) by which game world, game state, display assets, and user information are stored and restored between runtime sessions.
 Anything worth playing over time is worth saving, backing up, restoring, borrowing, and building upon later.
 The packaging assembly handles this and defines the way that higher level assemblies can participate in packaging.

 The next main concern is visualization, which contains definitions and support functions to geometric calculations, and rendering the world and its contents via the Windows Presentation Framework.
 The same assembly used for workshop tools is used by the client application.
 There is very little WPF-specific code that has leaked out of this assembly (even though some of the more cell-based geometric processing and Cartesian calculation concerns for managing state and enforcing rules have), so an eventual switch to another (or several other) frameworks should not be a Herculean task.